 Constantly seek to improve meetings to make them more useful.
 Identify when scheduled/recurring meetings have outlived their purpose and cancel them.

-The Aptible Team at our 2018 Offsite in New York City.
+The Aptible Team at our 2021 Offsite in San Diego.

 We praise those who give feedback early and often.

 Feedback is essential for effective communication and psychological safety.
-However, giving feedback can be difficult to do.
-Giving or receiving feedback can be uncomfortable and there's always a risk of triggering defensiveness if not done thoughtfully.
+However, we recognize giving effective feedback can be difficult to do – it can be uncomfortable and there's always a risk of triggering defensiveness if not done thoughtfully.
 As a result, feedback loops close and collaboration suffers on most teams as they grow.
-We care deeply about giving and receiving feedback in a way that makes others feel big not small.
+We care deeply about giving and receiving feedback in a way that makes others feel cared about and not targeted.

 Flexible Work Arrangements